 In addition, a penalty will be imposed on the purchaser equal to the amount that the purchaser was required to withhold.
 Again, the defence of honest mistake of fact would be open to the purchaser.

 What if the taxable supply was one to which the margin scheme was used?

 The obligation for the purchaser to withhold one eleventh of the purchase price exists regardless of whether the actual GST liability upon the supply will be less (for example, if the margin scheme was used).
 A credit system is to be implemented by the ATO which will allow vendors (suppliers) a refund for overpayments of GST made on their behalf.

 Should these proposed provisions become law, there is no doubt that they will add to the complexity of purchasing Australian real property.
-In conjunction with the new foreign resident CGT withholding provisions, (refer to our previous blog by clicking here), there is a real risk that settlements may be delayed given the notice requirements imposed on the vendor (at least 14 days’ notice to purchaser) as well as the purchaser (at least 5 days’ notice to ATO that withholding payment will be made).
+In conjunction with the new foreign resident CGT withholding provisions, there is a real risk that settlements may be delayed given the notice requirements imposed on the vendor (at least 14 days’ notice to purchaser) as well as the purchaser (at least 5 days’ notice to ATO that withholding payment will be made).